viktorbezdek/awesome-github-projects/README.md

 - [pawelmalak/flame](https://github.com/pawelmalak/flame) - Flame is self-hosted startpage for your server.
 Easily manage your apps and bookmarks with built-in editors.
 - [eclipse-theia/theia](https://github.com/eclipse-theia/theia) - Eclipse Theia is a cloud & desktop IDE framework implemented in TypeScript.
 - [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉
-- [misskey-dev/misskey](https://github.com/misskey-dev/misskey) - 🌎 An interplanetary microblogging platform 🚀
+- [misskey-dev/misskey](https://github.com/misskey-dev/misskey) - 🌎 A completely free and open interplanetary microblogging platform 🚀
 - [vercel/platforms](https://github.com/vercel/platforms) - A full-stack Next.js app with multi-tenancy and custom domain support.
 Built with Next.js App Router and the Vercel Domains API.
 - [AlphaGit/worklogger](https://github.com/AlphaGit/worklogger) - Generating work logs (timesheets) from multiple formats to multiple formats, and a tagging system to classify them
 - [mikaelvesavuori/figmagic](https://github.com/mikaelvesavuori/figmagic) - Figmagic is the missing piece between DevOps and design: Generate design tokens, export graphics, and extract design token-driven React components from your Figma documents.